NEW: The bodies bring the death toll to 16

-Taimuraz Kasayev, a spokesman for the regional emergencies service, told RIA-Novosti the accident poses no environmental danger because the rig's fuel stocks were hermetically sealed and would not spill.
+Taimuraz Kasayev, a spokesman for the regional emergencies service, told RIA-Novosti on Sunday the accident poses no environmental danger because the rig’s fuel stocks were hermetically sealed and would not spill.

 The television channel Russia Today reported that the rig was being towed into position when pumps failed, causing it to take on water and sink.